 Expansive design is a concept initially defined by psychologist Yrjö Engeström which I developed further in my PhD thesis.
 It means expanding the design activity towards the use activity, or in other words, connecting them together.
 This connection is characterized by co-creation; instead of merely producing objects for users, designers co-create objects with the users.
 As a result, this is expected to provide greater use value.

-How these techniques apply to a design project?
+How do these techniques apply to a design project?
 In one of the projects studied in my thesis, a group of designers must design a future medical imaging center without receiving clear requirements from their users.
 They deployed the expansion technique by inviting the users for a workshop and together envision what the future activities in the medical center might look like.
 This is an expansion of the design scope since the task was to design the space, not the activities; however, this was a necessary step to gather good user input.
 Then, after co-creating with the users, the designers deployed the reduction technique by translating the user input into the drawings of the medical imaging center.
 In translation, there is always some loss of meaning, hence the reduction.

 The practical examples found in the thesis are about playing games as a means to feel contradictions.
 These are special tabletop games designed to enact different roles in a project.
 These roles must negotiate how to design a space and to simulate an activity using that space.
 The contradiction rises due to the possibilities for action being limited by the relationships players have with one another.
 This is not necessarily something bad; it can be turned into an advantage if players realize they need each other to create new possibilities.